rust-lang/reference/src/items/type-aliases.md

 A type alias with [_TypeParamBounds_] may only specified when used as an [associated type] in a [trait].

+A type alias with where clauses after the equals sign may only appear as an [associated type] in a [trait] or a [trait impl].

 [IDENTIFIER]: ../identifiers.md
 [_GenericParams_]: generics.md
 [_TypeParamBounds_]: ../trait-bounds.md